 Early Years and Foundation Stage

 At New City we aim to provide a happy, caring and stimulating environment where all children are encouraged to reach their full potential.
-Play is at the heart of our curriculum, which has been built to ensure that no child is left behind.
+Every child is at the heart of our curriculum, which has been built to ensure that no child is left behind.
 We believe that children learn best through hands on experiences that are provided both indoors and outdoors.
 Children will develop positive attitudes towards learning if they are provided with a curriculum that meets their developmental needs.
 We allow the children to make choices about the activities they want to participate in.
 At New City time is given each day to the direct teaching of reading, phonics, writing and mathematics.
 This ensures that our children are challenged and prepared for the Year 1 Curriculum and beyond.

 As you walk around the Foundation Stage you will observe the children engaging in adult–led focused or child initiated learning activities.